kaievns/nikolay.rocks/pages/Mighty Hacks/2015-06-19-responsive-sidebar.md

 Secondly, keeping markup simple kind of forces you to think more about the context of those elements; and good cascading styles are all about context.
-It does, on average makes you write more #CSS, but it makes you write better, more flexible CSS.
-In the end it really pays off in cases like #responsive design or graceful degradation in older browsers.
+It does, on average, make you write more #CSS, but it makes you write better, more flexible CSS.
+In the end, it really pays off in cases like #responsive design or graceful degradation in older browsers.

 Let me demonstrate.
 If you look at this page via an inspector, you'll